 There are currently a multitude of interim storage facilities for radioactive waste with negligible heat generation situated all over the country, near research facilities or operated by the nuclear industry as well as state collection depots in 11 German states.

-After passing a new “Law for finding and choosing a nuclear waste repository” in 2013, the environment ministry set up an expert commission which delivered a plan in 2016 on how the search for a final repository for heat generating waste is administered.
+After passing a new “Law for finding and choosing a nuclear waste repository” in 2013, the environment ministry set up an expert commission on how the search for a final repository for heat generating waste is administered.
 The search will continue until 2031.
 Germany is a “blank map” when it comes to finding a final repository for the highly radioactive waste, environment minister Barbara Hendricks said.
 Everywhere is a possible location, provided the geological rock formation for an underground repository is favourable.

 The expert commission presented its final report in July 2016, sticking to these general parameters.
 The search procedure will focus on possible storage sites in rock salt, clay rock and crystalline granite.
 It will thus also include the salt mine at Gorleben where explorations had already begun but were terminated amid large protests from citizens (see below).
-The nuclear waste is to be stored for one million year in the final repository, but shall be retrievable for the first 500 years, the commission suggests.
+The nuclear waste is to be stored for one million years in the final repository, but shall be retrievable for the first 500 years, the commission suggests.
 This is in case a treatment is found to reduce radioactivity earlier (transmutation).
 The commission, made up from parliamentarians, scientists and NGOs agreed on a general export-ban for nuclear waste.
-Environment minister Barbara Hendricks said in 2016 that the government would table a law based on the commission's suggestions.

 Security concerns at existing facilities for waste with negligible heat generation at Morsleben and in the old salt mine Asse, which will cost several billion euros to be fixed, have undermined the trust in the safety of nuclear waste repositories.
 The situation is particularly dire at Asse, where over 200,000 m3 of low and medium-level waste have to be retrieved from instable mine shafts partially flooded with groundwater (influent saline solutions), causing concerns that radioactive elements could contaminate the drinking water nearby.
 Getting the leaking radioactive barrels, which were deposited in 1967, out of Asse cannot be attempted until 2033, the ministry said.